 As a legal recruiter, I spend my days talking to attorneys.
 What I have noticed is that almost no lawyers are happy at least no lawyers working for big prestigious law firms in the United States.

 The situation is so dire that I personally know two lawyers who committed suicide and three lawyers who died from heart attacks, two in their early 40s.
 (See Another Big Law Attorney I Know Just Died Young for more information.)
-One attorney was dead for over a week in his bathroom and had blown up like a giant balloon before the law firm he worked for even noticed he was gone.
+One attorney was dead for over a week in his bathroom and had blown up like a giant balloon before the firm he worked for even noticed he was gone.
 His anonymous life working in an office in a large skyscraper meant that no one noticed he was gone until the timesheets stopped being entered into the system.

 Two other attorneys I worked DIRECTLY with are now facing prison, one for murdering his wife and another for committing a massive financial crime.
 (See Local Attorney Back in Court for Allegedly Killing His Wife on a Cruise and Two Indicted in $275 Million Investment Fraud Scheme Involving the Sale of Medical Accounts Receivable to Hedge Funds and Other Investors for more information.)
 Another attorney I worked DIRECTLY with was charged with attempted murder for stabbing his girlfriend repeatedly with a bread knife.
 (Thankfully, she lived.)
 (See Accused of knife attack on woman, Secaucus attorney arrested for more information.)
-I’ve lived and worked in the inner city of Detroit around some pretty bad people when I was a contractor (a former life) and never met murderers or people capable of such heinous crimes.
-It took putting on a suit and working in a competitive law firm to meet people like this.
+I have lived and worked in the inner city of Detroit around some pretty bad people when I was a contractor (a former life) and never met murderers or people capable of such heinous crimes.
+It took putting on a suit and working in a competitive firm to meet people like this.

 In one heartbreaking case, I helped place a highly talented young lawyer from an Ivy League school at one of Los Angeles' most prestigious firms.
 Almost immediately upon traversing that firm's hallowed doors, her connection with the outside world was severed.
-When she emerged months later her life had deteriorated.
+When she emerged months later her work-life balance had deteriorated.
 She was in the midst of a divorce and her car was being repossessed.
 She was addicted to crystal meth and dating a member of a Latin gang.

 "I have not talked to her in weeks," her husband lamented.
 "She was working these crazy hours at the firm and someone at the office introduced her to crystal meth.
 Then she started working about 96 hours at a stretch and sleeping for 24 hours.
-Now she's got this boyfriend and is giving him all her money and she has even sold her wedding ring.
+Now she has got this boyfriend and is giving him all her money and she has even sold her wedding ring.
 I do not know what to do."

 When I finally managed a meeting with the once-promising and now unemployed lawyer, she explained: "This job has destroyed me.
-I never imagined how difficult working in a law firm would be.
-I was raped when I was younger, and the trauma from working in a law firm was worse than that."
+I never imagined how difficult working in a firm would be.
+I was raped when I was younger, and the trauma from working in a firm was worse than that."

 I recently had the occasion to talk with an attorney who had served in combat and spent 18 months in a POW camp where he was tortured.
 He was now a practicing lawyer and looking for another job.